-[One of the best books that explains why poor people go against their own interests by voting for Republicans is Joe’s highly entertaining “Deer Hunting with Jesus: Dispatches from America’s Class War”]
+[One of the best books that explains why poor people go against their own interests by voting for Trump and Republicans in general is Joe’s highly entertaining “Deer Hunting with Jesus: Dispatches from America’s Class War“.

 The most chilling accomplishment of American capitalist culture is that we have commodified our own consciousness.

 I just returned from several months in Central America.
 And the day I returned I had iguana eggs for breakfast, airline pretzels for lunch and a $7 shot of Jack Daniels for dinner at the Houston Airport, where I spent two hours listening to a Christian religious fanatic tell about Obama running a worldwide child porn ring out of the White House.
 Entering the country shoeless through airport homeland security, holding up my pants because they don’t let old men wear suspenders through security, well, I knew I was back home in the land of the free.